shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 other systems access to the information when completing their Preprocess analysis during the next time step.

-### Assessments

-Assessments are called outside of the system to allow compiling of information from multiple systems.
-The respiratory system includes a pulmonary function test assessment.

 @anchor respiratory-features
 Features and Capabilities
 -------------------------